Badasper/project-lvl3-s382/README.md

 # Page loader

 ## Description
-This a cli tool to download web pages with assets to local directory.
+This is a CLI tool to download web pages with assets to local directory.

 ## How to install
 To install please write in terminal: